microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ## Summary

-The dsPIC33CK512MPT608 Provision Prototyping code example shows how to configure the CryptoAuthentication Library (CAL) to enable prototype provisioning within Trust Platform Design Suite (TPDS).
+The dsPIC33CK512MPT608 Provision Prototyping code example shows how to configure the CryptoAuthentication Library (CAL) in MCC Melody to enable prototype provisioning within Trust Platform Design Suite (TPDS).

 The [dsPIC33CK512MPT608](https://www.microchip.com/dsPIC33CK512MPT608) device is a System in Package (SiP) containing a Hardware Security Module [TA100](https://www.microchip.com/ta100) internally connected to the microcontroller over a SPI bus.